godaddy/gasket/docs/upgrade-to-6.md

 ### Lifecycle name

-If you have a custom lifecycle hook to determine the locale, either in a plugin or [lifecycle file], then you will need to update the name and the signature.
+If you have a custom lifecycle hook to determine the locale, either in a plugin or lifecycle file, then you will need to update the name and the signature.

 ```diff
 // gasket-plugin-example.js